Tur\'an Number of Subdivisions of Multipartite Graphs: Introduction

 \section{Introduction}

 One of the most fundamental problems in extremal graph theory is to determine the Tur\'an number of a graph $H$.
-By definition, let $\text{ex}(n,H)$ denote the maximal number of edges of an $H$-free $n$-graph.
-The cornerstone in this area is the classical Erd{\H{o}}s-Stone-Simonovits theorem~\cite{erdHos1965limit, erdos1946structure}, which says that
+By definition, let $\text{ex}(n,H)$ denote the maximum possible number of edges of an $H$-free graph on $n$ vertices.
+The cornerstone in this area is the classical Erd{\H{o}}s-Stone theorem~\cite{erdos1946structure}, which says that

-where $\chi(H)$ is the chromatic number of $H$.
-However, when $H$ is a bipartite graph, the above theorem only gives a crude bound $o(n^2)$.
-In fact, to understand the correct exponent of the extremal number of various bipartite graphs is one of the central topics in extremal combinatorics.
-See the recent survey~\cite{Furedi2013history} for more information about this rather huge topic.

-In this paper, we will study this problem for the class of $1$-subdivisions of graphs.
-For any graph $H$, its 1-subdivision $H^{\text{sub}}$ is obtained by replacing each edge in $E(H)$ by a path of length two.
-Therefore, $H^{\text{sub}}$ is a bipartite graph, whose vertex bipartition can be regarded as $V(H) \cup E(H)$.
-In response to a conjecture made by Erd{\H{o}}s in~\cite{erdous1988problems}, Conlon and Lee in~\cite{conlon2021extremal} showed that the 1-subdivision of a complete graph always has an extremal exponent strictly less than $\frac 32$.
-More precisely, \begin{theorem}[\cite{conlon2021extremal}] For any integer $t \geq 3$, $\text{ex}(n,K_t^{\text{sub}})=O(n^{3/2-1/{6^t}})$. \end{theorem} Then, Janzer in~\cite{janzer2018improved} improved this to

-which is expected to be correct exponent.
-In his proof, Janzer proposed a nice scheme for upper bounding extremal numbers of 1-subdivisions of graphs.

-Another related topic involving 1- subdivisions is the following conjecture made by Kang, Kim and Liu in~\cite{kang2021rational}: For any bipartite graph $H$, if $\text{ex}(n,H)=O(n^{1+\alpha})$ for some $\alpha>0$, then $\text{ex}(n,H^{\text{sub}})=O(n^{1+\frac \alpha 2})$.
-In the same paper, it was shown that the above conjecture implies the well-known rational exponent conjecture by Erd{\H{o}}s and Simonovits (see \cite{erdHos1981combinatorial}), which states that for any rational number $r\in[1,2]$, there exists a graph $H$ so that $\text{ex}(n,H)=\Theta(n^r)$.